dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

     * Add documentation

-* Keep the fork in sync with the origin repository:
+* If working in a forked repository, keep the fork in sync with the origin
+  repository:

     * New changes to the origin repository may be added by others during development.
 Periodically apply these changes to the feature branch to